l-adic/stalk/README.md

 ![CI](https://github.com/torsion-labs/straw/actions/workflows/nix-ci.yml/badge.svg)

-Straw allows you to write a pure Haskell program and have it generate a cryptographic circuit corresponding to that program.
-Cryptographic circuits are often written in a low-level language, or a language that has been specifically tailored for such purposes and only superficially resembles a programming language the the programmer is familiar with.
+Straw allows you to write a pure Haskell program and generate a system of arithmetic constraints corresponding to that program.
+Such constraint languages are often written in terms of a low-level "gadget library", or a language that has been specifically tailored for such purposes and only superficially resembles a programming language the the programmer is familiar with.
 With Straw, a pure Haskell expression can be compiled to a circuit for evaluation and verification, supporting common zero-knowledge protocols via [Snarkl](https://github.com/torsion-labs/snarkl) and [arkworks](https://github.com/arkworks-rs/).

 ## Example